 Finding and installing WordPress plugins using the Featured, Popular, Recommended, and Favorites methods all follow the same process.

 Let’s take a look at these plugin installation methods …

-You can install plugins on your WordPress site using the Featured method.
+You can install plugins on your WordPress site using the Featured option.
 The Featured method is selected by default when you arrive on the Add Plugins screen …

 (Add Plugins – Featured Plugins)

 A list of featured plugins from the WordPress Plugin Directory is returned in your screen.
 Locate the plugin you want to install and click on the Install Now button to install the plugin on your WordPress site.
 Follow the process described earlier to activate your plugin.